Matthew Liberatore: Amateur career

 Liberatore graduated from Mountain Ridge High School in Glendale, Arizona.
 In July 2017, he played in the Under Armour All-America Baseball Game and was named the game's most valuable player after throwing three scoreless innings.
 Later in the summer, he played for the USA Baseball 18U National Team.
 As a senior at Mountain Ridge in 2018, he posted an 8–1 win–loss record with a 0.93 earned run average (ERA) with 104 strikeouts in 60 1/3 innings and was named Arizona's Gatorade Baseball Player of the Year.

 Liberatore committed to the University of Arizona to play college baseball.

+In January 2024, Liberatore was inducted into the Mountain Ridge Athletics Hall of Fame.

 Professional career

 Tampa Bay Rays

 The Tampa Bay Rays selected Liberatore in the first round, with the 16th overall selection, in the 2018 Major League Baseball draft.
 He signed with the team for a $3.5 million signing bonus.
 He was assigned to the Gulf Coast Rays of the Rookie-level Gulf Coast League.
 After posting a 0.98 ERA in eight starts, Liberatore was promoted to the Princeton Rays of the Advanced Rookie Appalachian League.
-He pitched in one game for Princeton to end his first professional season.
+He pitched in one game for Princeton to close out his first professional season.
 Liberatore began the 2019 season in extended spring training before he was assigned to the Bowling Green Hot Rods of the Class A Midwest League on May 15, with whom he spent the remainder of the year.
 Over 16 games (15 starts), Liberatore went 6–2 with a 3.10 ERA, striking out 76 batters over 78 1/3 innings.